raymondtlin/ingestd-legacy/README.md

 A framework for advancing data warehousing and governance practices.

-## Kafka Ingestion + Integration
+## Ingestion Layer

-Disparate data sources loaded into S3, which serves as a raw data store.
+Confluent Kafka python connector to ingest data from multiple sources to raw data store in S3.

-## Spark Processing
+## Apache Beam Orchestration

-Batch processing jobs from Spark transform data to enable joining seemingly unrelated sources.
+Apache Flink Cluster will execute transformations delegated by Apache Beam.

 ## Metadata Lake

 Metadata is catalogued when it arrives in S3 and during every transformation.
+Kafka metadata producers will be used to submit metadata logs to a central metadata store.

 ## Data Versioning